kirilligum/blogcierge-history-adaptive-blogpost/README.md

 yarn preview
 ```

-**Note on Local Workflow:** When you commit a Q&A file locally, it will trigger a deployment on Cloudflare, but it will **not** automatically appear in your local `yarn preview` session.
-To see the Q&A data locally, you would need to stop the server, `git pull` the changes from your repository, and then run `yarn preview` again.
+**Note on Local Workflow:** When you commit a Q&A file locally, it will trigger a deployment on Cloudflare.
+The admin panel will show the "Committed" status immediately upon refresh.
+However, the Q&A data will **not** automatically appear on your public-facing site until the Cloudflare deployment is complete.

 ### Step 7: Production Deployment